f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab3.rst

 .. role:: raw-html(raw)
    :format: html

-Step 3: Create a new Service Chain with HTTP service and the Cisco Firepower service
+Create a new Service Chain with HTTP service and the Cisco Firepower service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  You should not be in the **Services Chain List** menu